ProcStack/procstack.github.io/ProjectsLinks/procPromo.htm.md

 Languages - GLSL 1.2, 3.3, & 4.5

-    I started writing procPromo in the spring of 2022 as a way to learn GLSL better.
+    I started writing procPromo in the spring of 2022 to learn GLSL.

    Figured, if I was already playing minecraft, might as well make it look cool too!

      Like, while I built the sky villa and alien spore in the images.

-I decided on a style inspired by the Minecraft Key or '[Promo](https://www.minecraft.net/content/dam/games/minecraft/key-art/CC-Part%20I-Announce-Header.jpg)' art,
+I decided on a style inspired by the Minecraft [Key](https://www.minecraft.net/content/dam/games/minecraft/key-art/CC-Part%20I-Announce-Header.jpg) or [Promo](https://www.youtube.com/watch?v=jLuJbSjo7NA) art,

    Writing a Texture Blur similar to Smart Blur in photoshop; smoothing regions of similar colors.